jonathanfischer97/ionerdss/README.md

 This repository primarily contains Python code for creating user-friendly analysis tools for setting up models and analyzing output from the reaction-diffusion simulator NERDSS.

-### Branch description

-We have created a new development branch where we will be improving the code quality, cleaning up tutorials, optimizing certain functions, and reorganizing directories for better readability.

 ### Folder Descriptions

 **IoNERDSSPyPi: Holds the main code of the library + extra files necessary for PyPi**